troubleNZ/SC-VRse/README.md

 ### current issues

-- dark mode is broken sorry
+- no major issues reported

 ### future plans
 - visualize and interact with the mbk/hotas binding xml